Taiwan thanks US for Howitzer artillery systems | DW | 05.08.2021

 Movable Howitzers would enable Taiwan to direct fire at incoming troop ships and shell landing beaches.

-The US has no formal diplomatic ties with Taiwan, like most countries.
-However, Washington is one of Taiwan's most important supporters, and is required to provide the island with means to defend itself due to a congressional act.
+Like most countries, the US has no formal diplomatic ties with Taiwan.
+However, Washington is one of Taiwan's most important supporters, and due to a congressional act is required to provide the island with the means to defend itself.

 Last year, the US had provided Taiwan with drones and coastal missile defenses.